Ever had trouble finding Japanese recipes that were easy to make?

 White rice

-White rice is your number one enemy when it comes to calories in sushi.
+White rice is public enemy no.1 for calories in sushi.
 After all, the main component of sushi is rice!

-White rice is a problematic ingredient because it’s low in fiber and is a source of refined carbs.
-So it’s just a source of refined carbs and no real health benefits.
-When you consume too many refined carbs, your blood sugar rises and the body experiences inflammation.
+White rice is a problematic ingredient because it’s low in fiber and a source of refined carbs.
+So it’s just a source of refined carbs with no real health benefits.
+When you consume too many refined carbs, your blood sugar rises, and the body experiences inflammation.

-Also, white rice is processed food, which means the nutrients are stripped.
+Also, white rice is processed food, so the nutrients are stripped.

 If you choose brown rice sushi, it’s a much better option because it contains more fiber and fewer calories.